HGmin1159/HGmin1159.github.io/_posts/2021-10-07-secondorder4.md

-Like the SR1 algorithm, we can use Woodbury's formula to derive following form.
+Like the SR1 algorithm, we can use Woodbury's formula to derive the following form.

 $C^+ = (I-\frac{sy^t}{y^ts})C(I-\frac{ys^t}{y^ts})+\frac{ss^t}{y^ts}$